-This ladder safety inspection online course explores all the necessary information required to conduct ladder inspections.
-It looks at the legal requirement, common faults, steps to inspection, and what to do if a ladder is found to be unsuitable for use.
+This Ladder Inspection training course provides a thorough understanding of ladder inspections.
+It looks at the legal requirement, ladder types and parts, common faults, the steps to inspection and what to do if a ladder is unsuitable for use.

-Moreover, this course comes with a free e-checklist, which takes users step-by-step through the ladder safety inspection while ensuring it is recorded.
+This course comes with a free e-Checklist, which takes users step-by-step through the ladder inspection while ensuring it is recorded.

 Falls from a ladder can happen at any time.
 And the results can be disastrous.
 Accidents involving ladders can result in life-changing injuries for those involved and significant time off of work, as well as extensive costs to an employer.

-This ladder inspection training course supports meeting legal duties as outlined under the Work at Height Regulations 2005 and the Provision and Use of Work Equipment Regulations (PUWER) 1998.
+This course ensures legal compliance as outlined under the Work at Height Regulations 2005 and the Provision and Use of Work Equipment Regulations (PUWER) 1998.
 These include requirements to ensure all work equipment such as ladders is subject to regular inspections and suitable for use.

-To prevent the injuries and accidents caused by the fall from height, employers are made responsible to make sure the work is properly planned, supervised, and carried out by competent employees.
+Employers have a legal duty to ensure work is properly planned, supervised and carried out by competent employees to prevent accidents from heights.
 They must also ensure the equipment they use is adequate.

 The Work at Height Regulations 2005 is the main legislation related to work at height, and it covers the use of ladders and stepladders.
 This law states that every employer must ensure that equipment that may deteriorate is subject to regular inspections.
 They must also be inspected anytime something occurs that may affect their safety.

 PUWER provides similar guidance as to the Work at Height Regulations.
 Under this law, any ladders supplied for work must be suitable, fit for purpose, maintained, and inspected to ensure that they remain fit for use.

 The contents of this course include: